plusjade/taylor-swift/README.md

 Your classes will have instance and class level methods that allow you to tag/untag items as well as query the tagging system.

-The queries return simple Arrays of "named_scopes", the references to the objects in your system.
+The queries return simple Arrays of "resource_identifiers", the references to the objects in your system.
 In the case of tags TaylorSwift will return the tags as well as the counts on those tags relative to your query.

 You are free manipulate and display this data as you please.